-An important element in our approach to help organizations map their possibilities in the future is a process in which the organization designs a strategy.
+An important element in our approach to help organizations map their possibilities in the future, is the process of designing a strategy.
 We facilitate this process of strategy design as part of a step to accelerate towards the present (see this previous post about the 4 steps to apply the future).
-It is not a process of logic reasoning (as is custom in many strategic planning approaches) it’s a design process in itself.
-Because we approach strategy from a different perspective, new paths to the future present themselves to the organization that would never have been discovered in a rational process.
+It is not a process of logic reasoning (as is custom in many strategic planning approaches).
+It’s a design process in itself.
+We approach strategy from a different perspective, so that new paths to the future present themselves to the organization.
+Paths that would never have been discovered in a rational process.
 This is how it works.

 You start form the future

 Although we think it is obvious, many organizations don’t approach their strategic planning with the end in mind.
 They analyze their current situation, map what they are good at (and what not) and then figure out a way to grow.
 We start from the future and try to find a horizon that is broad enough so that it opens your cone of possibilities.
 But, at the same time is narrow enough that it stays realistic and doesn’t end up in science fiction.
 The trick then is to formulate a strategic goal (or a moonshot) based on:

 - what you want to accomplish in your future (that what you believe in)

 - what you are capable of with what you’ve got today (the limits of your belief).

 More and how to do that in another post, for now it suffices to say that when you’ve got such a goal it is crucial to keep your process reflecting back from the future (as is depicted in the image accompanying this post at step 3).